 Projects per year

-I gained my PhD in Counselling and Psychotherapy from University of Strathclyde (2014) entitled 'Enhancing Emotional Experiencing in Emotion-Focused Therapy for Clients with Autistic Process.'
+I am a Lecturer in Autism in the School of Education with an expertise in emotional processing and trauma.
+I am a developmental psychologist specialising in psychotherapy with a humanistic-experiential orientation.
+My research, teaching and knowledge exchange has an emphasis on emotional wellbeing, reducing social exclusion and trauma through a positive psychologic lens.
+I have a PhD in Counselling and Psychotherapy: 'Enhancing Emotional Processing in Emotion-Focused Therapy for Clients with Autistic Process.'
 This research received the Outstanding Research Award by The British Association for Counselling and Psychotherapy (2017).
-Collaborative research partnerships with Scottish Autism and HOPE for Autism are currently underway, researching further the process and outcome of Emotion-Focused Therapy for clients with autistic process.
+Collaborative research partnerships with Scottish Autism and HOPE for Autism are ongoing, researching further the process and outcome of Emotion-Focused Therapy for clients with autistic process.

 Prior to joining the University I was the lead of Autism Expertise and Knowledge Exchange for Scottish Autism.
-I was a member of the Senior Management Team responsible for the design of the first Autism School in Scotland (New Struan School: A Centre for Autism) and an author for 'The Autism Toolbox: A Resource for Scottish Schools'.
-In 1997 I developed a counselling service for clients with Asperger’s Syndrome (AS) working individually, with couples, families and small groups.
+I was a member of the Senior Management Team responsible for the design of the first Autism School in Scotland (New Struan School: A Centre for Autism) and an author for the original 'The Autism Toolbox: A Resource for Scottish Schools'.

 2010 -2019: Course Leader for the MSc in Autism

 2019/20 - Lead for the EdD (Autism) and PhD in Applied Autism Research

 2022/23 - Course Leader for the Post Graduate Certificate (PgCert) in Emotion-Focused Counselling Skills for Autistic Process

 University of Swansea: External Examiner for the MSc Autism & Related Conditions